ELA Grade 10 Honors Summer Reading (Required)

 Step 3: Summer Reading Assessment: (English 10 Honors only)

 When you return to school, you will apply your understanding of the book in an in-class essay assignment.
 You will be able to use your notes and the book to help write and support your essay.
 Class activities designed to help with the understanding of each novel will be conducted.

-If you have any concerns about the summer reading or the assigned ANNOTATIONS task, feel free to contact any of the tenth grade English teachers via email.
+If you have any concerns about summer reading, feel free to contact any of the tenth grade English teachers via email.

 Mr. Weber: email@example.com